RDReed/ControlsandComplianceChecklist/README.md

 My task is to review the IT manager’s scope, goals, and risk assessment report.
 Then, perform an internal audit by completing a controls and compliance checklist.

 ## Activity
-I am currently working on a project as part of my Google Cybersecurity Certification course, focusing on Botium Toys.
+I am currently working on a project as part of my Google Cybersecurity Certification course, focusing on Botium Toys Company.
 The project involves conducting a scope analysis, setting goals, and performing a risk assessment report.
 My responsibility is to complete a checklist for controls and compliance.

 ## Cybersecurity Project Performed
 Controls and compliance checklist